1965 in the Vietnam War: April

 At a CINCPAC meeting in Hawaii, the planners recommended the deployment of two brigades to South Vietnam.
 One would be stationed at Biên Hòa near Saigon to protect Bien Hoa Air Base; the other would go to Nha Trang to prepare for the introduction of a full division of U.S. troops.
 Ambassador Taylor had not been present at the meeting and he protested that "Recent actions relating to the introduction of U.S. ground forces have tended to create an eagerness in some quarters to deploy forces into SVN which I find difficult to understand."
-Taylor opposed the introduction of American ground troops for offensive operations, believing they should be restricted to coastal "enclaves."
+Taylor opposed the introduction of American ground troops for offensive operations, believing they should be restricted to coastal "enclaves".
 General Westmoreland disagreed, believing that enclaves were "an inglorious, static use of U.S. forces....that would leave the decision of when and where to strike to the enemy."

 Two groups of four U.S. Navy F-4Bs, flew over Hainan Island.
 This time, a squadron of four Jian-5 jet fighters from the People's Liberation Army Air Force (PLAAF) intercepted them, with instructions not to fire unless fired upon.
 The American pilots stated that they had believed that they were outside China's airspace and in an area 36 mi southwest of Hainan, while China accused the U.S. of trying to provoke a war.

+The VC overran an outpost in Kiến Tường.
+When relief forces arrived, they found four survivors, while the other 51 Popular Forces soldiers in the garrison were missing along with their rifles and a 60mm mortar.